Caroline Wedgwood

 Caroline Sarah Wedgwood (née Darwin; 1800-1888) was an English botanist.
 She was a member of the Darwin–Wedgwood family and the elder sister of English naturalist Charles Darwin.
-In the 1850s she planted the Leith Hill Rhododendron Wood, which in 1944 was bequeathed to the National Trust by her grandson, composer Ralph Vaughan Williams.
+In the 1850s she planted the Rhododendron Wood at Leith Hill, Surrey, which in 1944 was bequeathed to the National Trust by her grandson, composer Ralph Vaughan Williams.

 Early years

-Caroline was born on 14 September 1800 at Shrewsbury to Susannah (nee Wedgwood) and Dr. Robert Waring Darwin.
+Caroline was born on 14 September 1800 at Shrewsbury to Susannah and Dr Robert Waring Darwin.
 She was the second of the six children.

-Caroline's father was a well respected physician, a shrewd businessmen and a keen gardener, described by many contemporaries as a talkative, liberal and freethinking person with a "theory for almost everything which occurred".
+Caroline's father was a respected physician, a shrewd businessmen and a keen gardener, described by many contemporaries as a talkative, liberal and freethinking person with a "theory for almost everything which occurred".
 Large medical practice, a series of profitable investments and a number of private loans made Dr. Darwin prosperous. but did not guarantee material comfort to his wife and children.
 The thriftiness and frugality of Robert Waring were much talked about in the extended family circles.
 Emma Wedgwood - a niece and a future daughter-in-law of Dr. Darwin - was once horrified at Caroline expressing gratitude for lighting a fire on a cold December afternoon, something she was evidently not used to and saw as a luxury rather than a necessity.
 Emma was among the nephews and nieces who felt Dr. Darwin was domineering, even if kind and genial.
 According to Emma there was generally a 'want of liberty at Shewsbury whenever the Doctor was in the room', 'no one could be quite at ease in his presence'.
 The complicated relationship of Charles Darwin with his father became a topic of much debate, but little has been said about the relationship between Robert Waring and his daughter Caroline.

 Susannah Darwin, known within the family as Sukey, was an accomplished harpsichordist.
 Caroline who was described as 'not regularly handsome but very effective' has clearly inherited her looks from Susannah: their portraits show a strong physical resemblance.